For a bite or sting that isn’t serious, the main goal is simply to ease pain and discomfort. Try these tips to nurse basic stings and bites at home.

 If you’ve been bitten or stung by any of the following (or think you have), call your doctor:

 Black widow.
 Your doctor may prescribe pain medicine and/or medications for nausea and muscle spasms.
-If your reaction is severe, he may also prescribe antivenom.
+If your reaction is severe, they may also prescribe antivenom.
 This is a biological product that reverses the effects of the spider’s poison.

 Brown recluse.
 A spreading wound from this spider should be cleaned and repaired by a doctor.
 Surgery isn't always needed.
 Until you can get to a doctor, apply cold packs -- not ice -- to the site.

 Scorpion.
 If your symptoms are severe, call 911.
 Otherwise, see your doctor as soon as you can.
-He may give you drugs to neutralize the venom or a medication to relieve muscle spasms.
+They may give you drugs to neutralize the venom or a medication to relieve muscle spasms.
 The FDA has approved Anascorp, a treatment specifically for scorpion stings.